pavelschon/PyXchange/README.md

 The library can be used in two ways:

-* as python library suitable for scripting
+* as python package for scripting

 * as a standalone TCP server